-General revenue for the 2016 fiscal year totaled approximately \$12.2 million.
-Contributions include support received directly from the ETV Endowment.
-Contributions increased from the previous year by approximately \$692,000 due to an increase in direct support from the ETV Endowment.
+General revenue for the 2017 fiscal year totaled approximately \$12.4 million which is an increase of \$187,000.
+Contributions include direct program support by the ETV Endowment of South Carolina, Inc. (the "Endowment") as well as grants managed by the Endowment.
+Contributions decreased from the previous year by approximately \$486,000 due to a decrease in the amount of grants distributed.
+The state's capital appropriation increased by \$750,000.

-The Network received a State Appropriation for SFY 2015-16 of \$277,000.
-The Network was also funded through budget provisos and Education Improvement Act funds in the 2015-16 Appropriations Act.
-Included in intergovernmental - state agency revenue is \$1.4 million transferred to the Network pursuant to Proviso 117.90 by the Law Enforcement Training Council and the Department of Administration (previously the South Carolina State Budget and Control Board).
-Additionally, pursuant to Proviso 93.17, approximately \$518,000 was transferred from the Department of Administration for licensing and selling excess capacity of South Carolina state's wireless communications infrastructure.
+The Network received a State General Fund Appropriation for fiscal year ("FY") 2016-17 of \$277,532.
+The Network was also funded through budget provisos and Education Improvement Act funds in the 2016-17 Appropriations Act.
+Included in intergovernmental - state agency revenue is \$1.4 million received from the Criminal Justice Academy and the Department of Administration under proviso 117.89.